ho1919192000/ginza-sushi-project/README.md

 - Do the navigation items have unambiguous names?
 - Do the users know how to complete specific tasks via the navigation option?
 - Does the site offer enough tools for the user to complete tasks?
-- Is the content well –organized?
+- Is the content well–organized?
 - Is the site easy to use?
 ### Visual Appearance
 - Does the site have the proper background (White space usage, Color choices Contrast in foreground/background) without interfering with user’s reading skill?